steine/QuestForGloriousCode/README.md

 #### Complex types
 Data structures built from primitive and other complex types.
 (C# `struct` has only primitive types)
-#### Objects vs. Data Structures
-Objects hide their data behind abstractions and expose functions that operate on that data.
-Data structure expose their data and have no meaningful functions.

 ### Algorithms
 A problem solution described in steps.